Bimbalacom/Graphical-elements/README.md

 Most of our work is in the open and that is why we added our graphical elements as well. (or at least the ones we made) Suggestions are always welcome.

 P.S.
-If someone provides us with something that we use, there will be compensated in some way.
+If someone provides us with something that we use, there will be compensation in some way.